hnefatl/dissertation-project/journal.md

 Would be nice to have an equivalent to GHC's primops: a way of representing primitive operations like unboxed + in haskell-land, not just in the final lowering pass.
 Means we could do unboxing optimisations in Core rather than eg. as a peephole.

+Do we care about NonRec/Rec after typechecking?
+Java doesn't differentiate between them, we probably don't need distinct handlers.
+Remove String literals: ILA can convert them into constructions of \[Char\]s.
+Same for Rationals, are a datatype.

+hs-java generator monad uses a list internally and keeps appending (ew).
+Replace with a seq, see if we get a speedup?

+Check we can compile eg:
+    case x of
+        Just 0
+        Just 1
+        Nothing
+where we use the same data constructor multiple times in the same case.